ia-toki/osn-2018/osn-2018-pajel/description-en.md

 - N = 357
 - P = 156
 - Non-'-' clues are only located on rows and columns whose indices are equal to 3 modulo 4.
+- All numbers on each clue (if any) are equal to 3 modulo 4.

 #### osn-2018-pajel_9.in